MSheshera/filter-scholar-alerts/README.md

-This is a script to collate the papers you receive in your subscribed Google Scholar Alerts.
-I'm hoping this will prevent me being overwhelmed by the emails I receive from Google Scholar and actually skim the latest papers from authors I've subscribed to.
+This is a script to create a simple "Digest" for the papers you receive in your subscribed Google Scholar Alerts.
+I'm wrote this to prevent the scholar alerts from overwhelming me and for making sure that I actually skim the latest papers from authors I've subscribed to.
+Hope it helps you too!

 ## Introduction

-I use this script to do two things:
+I use this script + the Apps Script Triggers to do two things:
-- De-duplicate the papers citing multiple authors that I am subscribed to and sort them in the order of citation count to my subscribed authors.
+- **De-duplicate and sort citations:** De-duplicate the papers citing multiple authors that I am subscribed to and sort them in the order of citation count to my subscribed authors.
-- Collate scholar alerts which are sent willy nilly into one "Digest" email sent to me at a regular interval, for example one Google Scholar Digest every 3 days.
+- **Trigger the script to get a regularly timed digest:** Collate scholar alerts which are sent willy nilly into one "Digest" email sent to me at a regular interval, for example one Google Scholar Digest every 3 days.

 **Before:** My inbox inundated with Google Scholar Alerts multiple times a week:
 <p align="center">